 Student research project

-Supervisor(s): Dr Xiaowei Wang and Professor Karlheinz Peter
+Supervisor(s): Professor Xiaowei Wang, Professor Karlheinz Peter and Dr Aidan Walsh

 Project summary

 Research in the Molecular Imaging and Theranostics lab is focused on translational research that links the findings from basic science to the practical applications that enhance human health and well-being in clinical settings.
-Molecular imaging using MRI would allow for early diagnosis and therefore timely and appropriate medical intervention.
+We are currently exploring the use of advanced MRI techniques, specifically 19F MRI and multi-spectral imaging, for both early diagnosis and treatment of diseases.

 Related methods, skills or technologies